-Why is my Apple Watch tracking calories burned incorrectly?
+Why is my Apple Watch or iPhone tracking calories burned incorrectly?

 Sometimes the estimate for calories burned may not be what you expect from a full workout.
 There could be a few factors in this:

 - You may be looking at resting calories.
 The “Workout” app reports active calories burned.
 The “Activity” app displays both the active and resting calories burned during the workout.
 The total calories burned during the workout will include both the resting and active calories.